OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Introduction

 Note that humans can naturally avoid such pitfalls in the writing process.
 This phenomenon can be explained through the theory of reflective practice, a concept rooted in cognitive science~\cite{osterman1990reflective}.
 According to this theory, human writers continuously reflect on previously gathered information and personal experiences, allowing them to reorganize, filter, and refine their cognitive framework.
 This process prompts writers to iteratively adjust their writing direction and mental pathways, ultimately allowing human authors to generate more profound, nuanced and original content \cite{bruce1978cognitive}.

-Motivated by this, we propose OmniThink, a new machine writing framework that emulates the human-like cognitive process of iterative expansion and reflection.
+Motivated by this, we propose OmniThink, a new machine writing framework that emulates the human-like cognitive process.
 The core idea behind OmniThink is to simulate the cognitive behavior of learners as they gradually deepen their understanding of complex topics to \emph{expand knowledge boundaries}.
-By continuously reflecting on previously retrieved information, OmniThink can determine the optimal steps for further expansion.
-This expansion-reflection mechanism enables the dynamic adjustment of the retrieval strategies, fostering a more thorough and comprehensive exploration of relevant information.
-Once a diverse set of information has been gathered, OmniThink transitions to the stages of outline construction and article generation.
+We introduce two innovative components, information tree and conceptual pool, to simulate the process of collecting information and structuring cognition during human iterative learning.
+Through continuous expansion and reflection, these components are enriched.
+Once a diverse set of information has been gathered and structured, OmniThink transitions to the stages of outline construction and article generation.
 This iterative thinking process leads to the production of articles of higher quality that contain a higher knowledge density of useful, insightful, and original content.
+OmniThink is model-agnostic and can be integrated with existing frameworks.

 We evaluate OmniThink on the WildSeek datasets~\cite{jiang2024unknownunknowns} based on previous metrics as well as a new metric, named knowledge density.
 Experimental results demonstrate that OmniThink enhances the knowledge density of generated articles without compromising key metrics such as coherence and depth.
-Human evaluations and expert feedback further underscore the potential of our approach in addressing real-world challenges in the the generation of long-form articles.
 To conclude, our main contributions are as follows:

-\begin{itemize} \item We propose OmniThink, a novel writing framework that emulates the human-like process of iterative expansion and reflection. \item We propose a continuous expansion and reflection approach for open-domain article generation, which improves the information desitiy of the generated text. \item We validate our approach through automatic and human evaluations, demonstrating its effectiveness in generating well-founded, high-quality long documents.
-Expert feedback further reveals new challenges in producing long-form documents that are both informative and contextually accurate. \end{itemize}
+\begin{itemize} \item We propose OmniThink, a novel writing framework that emulates the human slow-thinking process. \item We propose a new metric, Knowledge Density (KD), which measures the proportion of useful information in an article. \item We analyze the challenges of current long-form generation methods from a novel knowledge boundary perspective, investigate the underlying factors contributing to the effectiveness of OmniThink, and propose a new direction for future long-form generation research. \end{itemize}